xdmushui/partner-center-sdk/develop/request-reseller-relationship.md

 # Retrieve a relationship request URL

-**Applies To**

-- Partner Center
-- Partner Center operated by 21Vianet
-- Partner Center for Microsoft Cloud Germany
+**Applies to**: Partner Center | Partner Center operated by 21Vianet | Partner Center for Microsoft Cloud Germany

 How to retrieve a relationship request URL to send to a customer.